patrickfrey/mewa/doc/grammar.md

-# The EBNF Definition language
+# The EBNF Definition Language
 The language to define the EBNF has 3 types of declarations.
 All declarations are terminated with a semicolon ';'.
 Here is the list of declaration types explained.